Labour Compliance Trends in India for 2025: What Every Employer Needs to Know

 2. Enhanced Protections for Gig and Platform Workers

-- Companies like Swiggy, Zomato, and Uber will need to contribute to a social security fund for gig workers.
+Companies such as Swiggy, Zomato, and Uber will contribute to a dedicated social security fund.

 3. Stricter Enforcement of Working Hours and Overtime Rules